mathewchamberlain/SignacX/README.md

 Sometimes, we have single cell genomics data with disease information.
 [In this vignette](https://htmlpreview.github.io/?https://github.com/mathewchamberlain/Signac/master/vignettes/signac-Seurat_AMP.html), we applied Signac to classify cellular phenotypes in healthy and lupus nephritis kidney cells, and then we used [MASC](https://pubmed.ncbi.nlm.nih.gov/30333237/) to identify disease-enriched cellular phenotypes that were classified by Signac.

 Note:
-* [MASC](https://pubmed.ncbi.nlm.nih.gov/30333237/) typically requires equal numbers of cells and samples between case and control: a disproportionate number of cells from one sample might skew the number of cells within a cluster (i.e., a "batch effect"), which could cause spurious disease enrichment when running MASC with clusters.
-Since Signac classifies each cell independently (without using clusters), it is not influenced by batch effects, and therefore can be used together with MASC without balancing samples or cells.
-This differs from cluster-based cell type annotation methods (like Seurat) that do not adjust for batch effects.
+* MASC typically requires equal numbers of cells and samples between case and control: an unequal number might skew the clustering of cells towards one sample (i.e., a "batch effect"), which could cause spurious disease enrichment.
+Signac classifies each cell independently (without using clusters), and therefore can be used with MASC without balancing samples or cells.

 ### Non-human data